 Indeed, from what I am about to find out, the practice in Sandton is far from a healing process.

 Inside the house are 10 young men, who watch me sceptically through sleep-deprived eyes.
+But as I am in the company of the house leader, who is referred to as musawo (a Ugandan term for a doctor), they force smiles.

 Apparently, this house operates as a divination centre.
 Clients have to contribute a percentage of their earnings to cover the house’s monthly rent of R25 000 and other bills.